Services: Mental Health & Substance Use

 Culturally competent services are provided by mental health clinicians, alcohol and drug counselors, peers, and others, through a network of county and contracted agencies, providers and partners throughout the community.

 If you or a loved one is dealing with drug addiction, alcoholism, prescription drug abuse or chemical dependency, seeking help is the first step in recovery.
-Behavioral Health and Recovery Services (BHRS) offers free consultation, assessment, linkages, and referrals to a network of contracted community-based substance use treatment providers throughout the County.
+As the mental health and substance use plan for Medi-Cal beneficiaries residing in San Mateo County, Behavioral Health and Recovery Services (BHRS) offers free consultation, assessment, linkages, and referrals to a network of contracted community-based substance use treatment providers throughout the County.
 Call our Access Call Center for assistance.

 262 Harbor Blvd